Vivekanand-R/AI-Product-Framework/README.md

 Develop a successful digital product - Biases and Successful Validation:

-1. Success Theater: Presentations often exaggerate wins, sometimes masking product failures or market feedback.
+1. Presentations often exaggerate wins, sometimes lack of analysis on product failures or market feedback.
 Focusing on hard truths to drive meaningful improvement.

 2. The Difference Between MVP - MVPs test feasibility, but products only succeed when users likes them.
 Aim beyond bare functionality — design products that spark engagement.